 (2) Salary and Compensation for Texas Tech University Faculty and Staff

 The President delegates the authority to fix salary and compensation in accordance with the provisions in OP 70.14, Compensation Policy; however, the Chancellor retains the authority to approve adjustments to the salaries of the President, with prior notice to the Board of Regents.
 The salaries of the Provost and Senior Vice President, all vice presidents and vice provosts, and the deans of colleges and schools shall be set by the President with prior approval of the Chancellor and notice to the Board.

 The Chancellor must approve adjustments to the salaries of TTUS officers and individuals who report directly to the Chancellor, except for positions covered under the provisions of Section 02.03, Regents' Rules.
-The Chancellor must also approve non-statutory adjustments to the total salary or wage rate of a TTUS employee when such an adjustment is 10% or more per annum and the per annum increase is an amount that is more than $2,000 and is not the result of a bona fide promotion, in accordance with provisions in Section 07.04, Regents' Rules.
+The Chancellor must also approve non-statutory adjustments to the total salary or wage rate of a TTUS employee when such an adjustment is 10 percent or more per annum and the per annum increase is an amount that is more than $2,000 and is not the result of a bona fide promotion, in accordance with provisions in Section 07.04, Regents' Rules.

-The President's approval is required, except for positions covered under the provisions of Section 02.03, Regents' Rules, for non-statutory adjustments to the total salary or wage rate of an employee when such an adjustment is 10% or more per annum and the per annum increase is an amount that is more than $2,000 and is not the result of a bona fide promotion, in accordance with provisions in Section 07.04, Regents' Rules.
+The President's approval is required, except for positions covered under the provisions of Section 02.03, Regents' Rules, for non-statutory adjustments to the total salary or wage rate of an employee when such an adjustment is 10 percent or more per annum and the per annum increase is an amount that is more than $2,000 and is not the result of a bona fide promotion, in accordance with provisions in Section 07.04, Regents' Rules.